3 Ways to Make Your Own Fabric Gift Wrap this Holiday Season

 It is rare that I have enough ribbon on hand to wrap an entire gift.
 That’s where fabric comes in handy.
-All you need are thin strips.
+All you need are narrow strips.
 And, if length is a problem, you can always sew a few pieces together to get the desired measurement.
 Below, I’ll show you how to make a 1-inch-wide ribbon in just three steps.
 Note that the heavier the fabric, the harder it will be to turn the ribbon right side out.

 1. Determine the size.
 Measure the gift’s dimensions: